Gabelbombe/paper-cosfromscratch/README.md

 All of these technologies have their advantages, disadvantages and of course a different feature sets.
 For example, DC/OS has really a big feature set, but it is very hard due to the learning curve to set up a production ready DC/OS cluster.
 Using kubernetes on Google Cloud is a good idea, but as soon as you want to spin it up on an AWS environment you will have a bad time.

 These problems have vanished with AWS EKS, but since this service is relatively new there are important features that are missing.
 Additionally, and even more importantly, with AWS EKS you lose the option to run a hybrid multi-IaaS provider platform.
 With the abstraction you've gained by using containers there is lot of potential in offloading components on cheaper platforms like Microsoft Azure or even regional data centers.
 Thus looking at the costs it is a good idea to keep this option.

+### Nomad as Core Component

+After looking at the mentioned Container Orchestration Systems there is one I would like to single out, this is another product by HashiCorp called [Nomad](https://www.nomadproject.io/).
+Nomad is a scheduler of applications and services no more, no less.
+Nomad can't, or should it compete with the feature sets provided by kubernetes or DC/OS.
+All the important features for managing and running services are available.
+It does _just_ one job but does it extremely well.

+Other features like service discovery, load balancing, secret management, monitoring and logging are available open source and can be folded in easily to expand its capabilities.